London School of Hygiene & Tropical Medicine: Affiliations and partnerships

 LSHTM's international profile has led to extensive collaboration with institutions around the world, including in many low- and middle-income countries.
-From 2014 to 2018, 78% of its publications had been written with an international partner and 65% were written with collaborators over 5,000 kilometers removed from London.
+From 2014 to 2018, 78% of its publications had been written with an international partner and 65% were written with collaborators over 5,000 kilometres removed from London.
 International collaborators were most often based in Europe, North America, or Africa.
 The school is also a member of various global health networks.

 The school has various official partner institutions including Nagasaki University, National University of Singapore, Public Health Foundation of India, Sichuan University, Fiocruz, Universidade de Sao Paulo, Charité – Universitätsmedizin Berlin, KU Leuven, and various African research institutes.
 LSHTM also jointly runs the UK Public Health Rapid Support Team with Public Health England and closely collaborates with various U.K. universities like the University of Oxford, the University of Cambridge, and Imperial College London.

 Moreover, it offers a Professional Diploma in Tropical Medicine & Hygiene through a collaboration with Kilimanjaro Christian Medical University College, Makerere University, University of Washington, and Johns Hopkins University.
 It also offers joint master's programmes in Health Policy, Planning and Financing with the London School of Economics, Global Mental Health with King's College London, and One Health as well as Veterinary Epidemiology with the Royal Veterinary College.

 The LSHTM also has partnerships with corporate entities.
-These include Johnson & Johnson, GlaxoSmithKline, Reckitt, Médecins Sans Frontières, and the International Committee of the Red Cross.
+These include Johnson & Johnson, GlaxoSmithKline, Reckitt, Médecins Sans Frontières, Wellcome Trust, and the International Committee of the Red Cross.